top of page

 Dana Newman Literary was founded by Dana Newman in 2010.
 Prior to becoming a literary agent, she worked for 14 years as General Counsel for Moviola and its affiliates, Paskal Lighting and Magnasync Corporation.
 With years of experience working in the entertainment and communications technology industries during the digital revolution in film editing and audio recording, Dana enthusiastically embraces new technologies and ideas about how books are created, distributed and experienced.

 Dana combines her professional insight, educational background (B.A. in Comparative Literature from U.C.
 Berkeley, J.D. from University of San Francisco), and a lifelong love of reading to her role as a literary agent.
 She regularly attends writers’ conferences and speaks frequently on legal issues for authors (including publishing contracts, collaboration agreements, and copyright).
 Dana Newman Literary works with Judy Klein of Kleinworks Agency on handling clients’ foreign rights sales.
-She works as a co-agent with Phyllis Parsons of The Parsons Company, Inc. in connection with speakers and film/TV rights.

 Attorney at Law